Romanian Land Forces: Cold War

 The predominantly defensive structure of the Romanian Land Forces was also highlighted by the five anti-tank (missile-artillery) regiments (each with 36 Romanian made 100 mm anti-tank gun M1977 and 12 ATGM launcher vehicle based on BRDM-2 4x4 scout armoured car a.k.a.
 9P133 "Malyutka" (with 9M14 Malyutka anti-tank guided missiles) and 9P148 "Konkurs" (with 9M113 Konkurs anti-tank guided missiles), placed especially in the areas most exposed to a possible armored attack, and subordinated to the four army commands.
 Besides these, there were also nine anti-tank artillery battalions, mostly subordinated to the mechanized divisions, some equipped with Romanian made 100 mm anti-tank gun M1977, but the majority with older Soviet production 85 mm antitank gun D-48.

 Surface-to-surface missile battalions were divided into four batteries, each equipped with one missile launcher.
 The RLF operated 32 9K52 Luna-M short-range artillery rocket systems and 18 R-17 Elbrus tactical ballistic missile systems.
 Each mechanized division had a "Luna-M" missile battalion, while two of the four army commands had also an "Elbrus" missile brigade.
 Proven to be fairly inaccurate in combat, "Luna-M" (a.k.a.
 FROG-7) and "Elbrus" (a.k.a.
 SCUD-B) missiles would be rather less effective weapons carrying conventional high-explosive warheads.
 Tipped with nuclear or chemical warheads, however, they could be devastating.
 According to one former Romanian official writing in 1988, Romania produced chemical agents that could be delivered by battlefield missiles.
 The vânători de munte specialised troops, reactivated in 1961, were formed up into an independent branch of the RLF with 4 separate mountain brigades in 1989.
 The vânători de munte were seen as the best-trained forces of the Army in the communist Romania.
 Each brigade had a mechanized company equipped with MLVM APCs and a mountain artillery battalion of 76mm. mountain guns Md.1982 (similar to Yugoslav 76 mm mountain gun M48), but most of the equipment was for a motorized light infantry unit.

+A Romanian Land Forces TAB-77 leads an ISAF convoy from Kandahar to Kabul, Afghanistan, in December 2008.